gtroshin/pipeline-api/README.md

 ## Running the API

-To run the API, use the following command:
+To run the app locally, use the following command:

 ```bash
 python run.py
 ```

-The API will run on `http://127.0.0.1:5000`.
+The app will run on `http://127.0.0.1:5000`.

 ## App Example Usage